 - Berries and fruit, including juice from broken fruit

-In addition to varying their food choices by season, some species will even cache foods for colder months when supplies are scarce.
+In addition to varying their food choices by season, some species will even store foods for colder months when supplies are scarce.
 The acorn woodpecker, for example, creates extensive granary trees to hold hundreds or thousands of acorns.
-Smaller woodpeckers may cache seeds or dead insects under loose bits of bark, or even bury them in the ground to retrieve later if fresher foods aren't available.
+Smaller woodpeckers may hide seeds or dead insects under loose bits of bark, or even bury them in the ground to retrieve later if fresher foods aren't available.

 Attracting Woodpeckers With Food

-Woodpeckers will visit backyards that offer appropriate foods all year round.
-The most popular foods for woodpeckers at backyard feeders include:
+Woodpeckers will visit yards that offer appropriate foods all year round.
+The most popular foods for woodpeckers at feeders include:

 Providing natural foods for woodpeckers is an even easier way to attract these birds and sate their appetites.
-The best ways to ensure natural foods for hummingbirds include:
+The best ways to ensure natural foods for woodpeckers include:

 - Minimizing or eliminating insecticide use that would remove insects from the food chain.

-- Planting berry bushes for birds, especially bushes that retain their fruit into winter.
+- Planting berry bushes for birds, especially bushes that retain fruit into winter.

 - Planting oak trees or other nut-bearing trees and bushes for woodpeckers to use.